RogerHuHu/siyuan-plugin-schedule-manager/README.md

 # Schedule Manager

-**Note: Upgrading from version "1.0. x" to version "1.1. x" may require reopening the plugin to update the format of the schedule records**
+<b><font color="#dd0000">Note: Upgrading from version "1.0. x" to version "1.1. x" may require reopening the plugin to update the format of the schedule records</font></b>

 ## Introduction
 The schedule management plugin manages to-do items in the form of a calendar, and currently supports multiple views such as month, week, day, and list.